openkfw/TruBudget/api/README.md

 ### Development

-Check out our [the ADRs](../doc/adr/) to learn about our current way of doing things.
+Check out our [ADRs](../doc/adr/) to learn about our current way of doing things.

 #### Get started

-Before starting the API, environment variables has to be set under .env file.
-The .env_example file provides the default/example values for the environment variables.
+Before starting the API, environment variables have to be set under `.env` file.
+The `.env_example` file provides the default/example values for the environment variables.
 Just make a copy of example file via:

 ```bash
 cp .env_example .env